zaracampbell/info3180-lab5/README.md

-# info3180-lab7-vuejs-starter
+# INFO3180 VueJS and Flask Starter

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 on the forntend and Flask as an API on the backend.

 ## Recommended IDE Setup